H.R. 1189: National Plan for Epilepsy Act

 Patients and caregivers get seats at the table

-The advisory council must include 4 people living with different types of epilepsy and 2 family caregivers, alongside clinicians, researchers, nonprofit groups, and federal agencies.
+The advisory council reserves 4 seats for people living with different types of epilepsy and 2 for family caregivers, alongside clinicians, researchers, nonprofit groups, and federal agencies.

 4

-The advisory council must meet at least once every quarter, and all of its meetings must be open to the public.
-Separate expert meetings must happen every 2 years.
+The advisory council meets at least once each quarter, and every meeting must be open to the public.
+Separate research conferences happen every 2 years.

 5

-The council’s first report would be due 18 months after enactment, then every 2 years.
-HHS would also submit annual reports to Congress on federally funded epilepsy efforts and recommended next steps.
+The council's first report to Congress is due 18 months after enactment, then every 2 years.
+HHS also files annual reports on federally funded epilepsy work and recommended next steps.

 6